sittiponghaus/otel-cf-workers/README.md

 # otel-cf-workers

-OpenTelemetry instrumentation for Cloudflare Workers with automatic tracing for handlers, bindings, and distributed traces.
+OpenTelemetry instrumentation for Cloudflare Workers with automatic **tracing** and **logging** for handlers, bindings, and distributed traces.

 ## Installation